AntaraGanapathy/rag-chatbot/README.md

 ## Pinecone account set-up
 - Create an account at [https://www.pinecone.io/](https://www.pinecone.io/)
-- Click on 'Projects' in the top menu bar, and navigate to 'API Keys' in the side bar
+- Click on 'Projects' in the top menu bar, and navigate to 'API Keys' in the sidebar
 - Note down the default API key and add it to the .env file

 ## Hugging Face account setup